MKuranowski/WarsawGTFS/readme.md

 After some time (up to 1 min, or 15 mins with the nameDecap turned on) the `gtfs.zip` file should be created.

+Produced GTFS feed has two additional columns not included in standard GTFS specification:
+- `original_stop_id` in `stop_times.txt` - WarsawGTFS changes some stop_ids (especially for railway stops and xxxx8x virtual stops), so this column contains original stop_id as referenced in the ZTM file
+- `platform_code` in `stops.txt` - A platform identifier for (most) railway stops [from Google Transit exptesion]

 ## Realtime data

 The `warsawgtfs_realtime.py` contains three realtime functions.